hschne/rails-mini-profiler/README.md

 ### Users

 Profiling information is segregated by user.
-That means, you will never see another users profiled requests.
+That means users cannot see each other's profiled requests.

 Per default, individual users are identified by their IP address.
 You may change this by setting a custom user provider:

 ```ruby
 config.user_provider = proc { |env| Rack::Request.new(env).ip }
 ```

-You may also explictly set the user from the application itself:
+You may also explicitly set the user from the application itself:

 ```ruby
 class ApplicationController < ActionController::Base